Visit the Archive and Library

 Tours of the Archive

-Our tours will give your group a chance to see the range of material held in the Archive and advice on how to use it for research.
+Our tour will give your group a chance to see the range of material held in the Archive and advice on how to use it for research.
 They are an ideal introduction for local and family history societies, university or college students or any group interested in the historic buildings, archaeology, landscapes and social history of England.

 Tours cost £10 per person (minimum charge £100) and are limited to a maximum of 20 people.
 We can only take bookings a minimum of eight weeks in advance.

 If you would like to find out more about our tours, please contact us on 01793 414600 or email [email protected]